Beti-Pahuin peoples

-The Fang-Beti are a Bantu ethnic group located in rain forest regions of Cameroon, Republic of the Congo, Equatorial Guinea, Gabon, and São Tomé and Príncipe.
-Though they separate themselves into several individual clans, they all share a common origin, history and culture Estimated to be well over 8 million individuals in the early 21st century, they form the largest ethnic group in central Cameroon and its capital city of Yaoundé, in Gabon, and in Equatorial Guinea.
+The Beti-Pahuin are a Bantu ethnic group located in Center region of Cameroon.
+Though they separate themselves into several individual clans, they all share a common origin, history and culture.
+Estimated to be well over 8 million individuals in the early 21st century, they form the largest ethnic group in central Cameroon and its capital city of Yaounde.
 Their Beti languages are mutually intelligible.

 Group distinctions

 The Beti-Pahuin are made up of over 20 individual clans.
 Altogether, they inhabit a territory of forests and rolling hills that stretches from the Sanaga River in the north to Equatorial Guinea and the northern halves of Gabon to Congo to the south, and from the Atlantic Ocean to the west to the Dja River in the east.

 Beti

 The first grouping, called the Beti, consists of the Ewondo (more precisely Kolo), Bane, Fang (more precisely M'fang), Mbida-Mbane, Mvog-Nyenge, Bran (more precisely Brang or Brong) and Eton (or Iton).
 The Eton are further subdivided into the Eton-Beti, Eton-Beloua, and Beloua-Eton.

 The Ewondo, or Yaunde, are centered on Yaoundé, Cameroon's capital, which was named for them.
 They also populate the eastern Mefou division and the Mfoundi and Nyong and So divisions in the Centre Province.
 The remainder of their territory lies in the northern portions of the Ocean division in the South Province.
 Their language (or Beti dialect), also called Ewondo, is the most widely spoken of the Beti languages in Cameroon, with an estimated 1,200,000 speakers in 1982.
 It serves as a lingua franca in Yaoundé and much of the rest of Cameroon's Center and South Provinces.

 The Eton live primarily in the Lekie division of Cameroon's Centre Province with major settlements at Sa'a and Obala.
 They speak the Eton language or dialect, which had 500,000 speakers in 1982.